- Indexed using PubMed Central (PMC), DOAJ, ESCI, and Scopus

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.

-It is the policy of Epigenetic Insights to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.
+It is the policy of Epigenetics Insights to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.

 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.